How to host a smooth back to school night for families

-Back To School Night is one of my favorite days of the back to school season.
+Back To School Night, or open house night, is one of my favorite days of the back to school season and welcome in the brand new school year!
 Everyone is excited to be there- teachers, principals, students, parents.
-It helps the students and parents to feel better about the school year when they meet their teacher, drop off supplies, see their classroom and desk, etc. However, Back To School Night always seems to be on the same day that is our convocation, which is super early and then we have meetings all day and then Back To School Night at night.
-I never feel ready.
-It took me many years to create a system that works for me and I’m happy to share it with your today!
+It helps the students and parents to feel better about the school year when they meet their child’s teacher, drop off supplies, gather important information, and see their classroom and desk for the first time.

 Create a smooth system

-Creating a smooth system for parents to follow is key.
-You will be busy meeting a whole bunch of different families, possibly all at the same time.
-You will be comforting families, showing families different areas of the room, explaining bus procedures, writing down allergies, writing reminders that so-and-so rides this bus on Wednesdays instead of being a car rider, etc. So, I have signs that I place around the room for them to follow.
-This gives them directions of what to do when they walk in, just in case I am not there to help right away.
+I have signs that I place around the room for them to follow, similar to a scavenger hunt.
+The signs give the families directions of what to do when they walk in, just in case I am not there to help right away.
 You can find the stations here or click any of the photos below.
 Here are the stations I use in my classroom and are also included in the pack (you can also edit the stations in the pack to meet your needs):

 - How does your child get home?